-Recording discounts from vendors

-Entering payments to vendors

-discounts, from vendors

-vendors, paying (then Paying bills)
+To learn about Search the Help index for Recording discounts from vendors discounts, from vendors Entering payments to vendors vendors, paying (then Paying bills)

 Using items, saving time

 When you fill out a sales form, you list each service, product, or fixed asset you're selling on its own line of the invoice or sales receipt, along with the amount the customer owes for that item.
 Similarly, when you write a purchase order or receive a bill, each service, product, or fixed asset is listed on its own line.